-The Articles of Incorporation may be amended by the affirmative vote of at least majority of the Board of Directors and stockholders' meeting called for that purpose.
+The Articles of Incorporation may be amended by the affirmative vote of at least majority of the Board of Directors and stockholders representing a majority of the Board of Directors and stockholders' meeting called for that purpose.
 However, the power to amend, modify repeal or adopt new articles may be delegated to the Board of Directors by the affirmative vote of stockholders representing not less than two-thirds of the outstanding capital stock of the Corporation.